-Payroll services have gone out of style.
-Sorry payroll service providers, but it’s true.
+Sorry payroll service providers, you’ve gone out of style.
 These days, a do-it-yourself payroll management approach with the help of software is the way to go.
-Payroll software tends to be cheaper, you have more internal control and changes are easier to make than with payroll services.
+Payroll software tends to be cheaper, users have more internal control and changes are easier to make than with payroll services.

 In a short amount of time, payroll software has become one of the most common HR software on the market.
-It’s used by small business and giant enterprises alike, showing that they’re universally helpful solutions.
+It’s used by small businesses and enterprises alike, showing that they’re universally helpful solutions.

 If your business hasn’t adopted payroll software yet, it’s time to bow to the peer pressure.
-But that doesn’t mean that you should settle for any ol’ payroll provider.
-You deserve the best payroll software.
+But that doesn’t mean that you should settle for any payroll provider.
+You deserve the best.

 Critical Payroll Software Features

-Probably the most important payroll features is direct deposit.
+Direct deposit is probably the most important payroll feature.
 After all, the whole point of payroll software is to make sure that your employees get paid.
-The days of handing out checks at the end of the week are all but gone, as the internet and online banking have become incredibly easy and popular.
+The days of handing out checks at the end of the week are all but gone.

 Direct deposit is a win-win for businesses and their employees.
 Businesses save both money and time by avoiding the printing and distribution of paychecks.
 At the same time, employees don’t have to worry about losing their checks or experiencing check fraud.
 And as Business-Software.com points out, it helps the environment by saving paper, too.

 Tax Filing Services

 Properly filing your taxes is kind of a big deal — just ask Wesley Snipes.
 That’s why the best payroll software provide tax filing features.
 Like any manual calculation, calculating tax takes time and has the potential for mistakes.
 To avoid any miscalculations or issues with federal, state, local, Social Security and other payroll taxes, it’s best to leave it to software.